-The story of Cité royale
+The story of the Royal City

-The site was a château for counts, then a royal fortress, before becoming a royal prison in the 15th century.
-High-ranking political prisoners were imprisoned here, such as Jean II, Duke of d'Alençon, Philippe de Commines, Ludovico Sforza and Jean de Poitiers.
-From 1801 to 1926, the prison became the regional detention house.
+The site was a count’s residence, a royal fortress then a royal prison in the 15th century for high-ranking political prisoners such as Jean II, Duke of Alençon, Philippe de Commines, Ludovico Sforza and Jean de Poitiers.
+The prison became the regional detention centre between 1801 and 1926.